ibrahimhamza01/globalretail-360/README.md

 ### Advanced SQL Features in Warehouse

 - All features are computed in SQL, not Pandas
-- Includes:
+- Scripts used:
-    - CTEs and window functions
-    - Rolling 3-month sales
-    - Customer Lifetime Value (CLV)
+    - `scripts/build_warehouse.sql` — builds star schema tables
+    - `scripts/advanced_sql_features.sql` — computes rolling aggregates, CLV, and loss flags

 PostgreSQL is used to demonstrate full-stack ownership and SQL proficiency.
 The design is directly transferable to cloud warehouses such as Snowflake.